 £75 pp

-Every Wednesday afternoon in December (and the morning of Saturday 21st December), we will be swinging wide the winery doors to cater for all your festive wine needs.
+Every Wednesday afternoon in December (and on the mornings of Saturday 21st December & Monday 23rd December 10am – 1pm), we will be swinging wide the winery doors to cater for your festive wine needs.

-From 4pm -7pm every week, all who appear at the top of the track to the winery will enjoy a try-before-you-buy tasting of our wines in the company of Zam Baring, our founder and managing partner.
-Think Santa’s grotto but without elves nor indeed a man with a beard…
+From 4pm - 7pm every week, all those who appear at the top of the track will enjoy a try-before-you-buy tasting of our wines in the company of Zam Baring, our founder and managing partner.
+Think Santa’s grotto but without elves, nor indeed a man with a beard…

 This is a marvellous opportunity for us to showcase our full portfolio of wines and for you to drive away with pretty much everything, from sparkling to still, that you might need for the big day and, indeed, the week thereafter…